Fayaz247/Annaqah/README.md

-# Moroccan Clothing E-commerce App
+# Annaqah - A Moroccan Clothing E-commerce App

 ## Overview
 This project is an e-commerce application focused on selling traditional Moroccan clothing.
 The app includes separate interfaces for users and admins, all seamlessly connected through Firebase.